Who is who in the Saudi Pro League?

 Al-Wehda

 Al-Wehda, who were formed 88 years ago, last won a trophy in 1966 with the King Cup.
-Former Chile midfielder Jose Luis Sierra is their manager.
+Former Greece midfielder Georgios Donis is their manager, having moved from Al Fateh this simmer to replace ex-Chile midfielder Jose Luis Sierra.

 Costa Rica defender Oscar Duarte scored at the 2014 World Cup against Uruguay, while midfielder Faycal Fajr and goalkeeper Munir Mohamedi both featured at the 2018 World Cup for Morocco.